Love's a Prima Donna: Critical reception

 Rex Anderson, writing for the EMI Records Weekly News magazine Music Talk, said, "The album is Steve's look at love.
 He sees it as a necessary evil, as something both dirty and beautiful.
 Much of it is, of necessity, sexual, but it is also comic and tragic.
 Musically the album is a masterpiece."
 Paul Phillips of National RockStar said, "'Here Comes The Sun' bears all the hallmarks of the accomplished lyricist desperately attempting to become the acclaimed musician/arranger - mistaking clumsiness for cleverness and arrogance for art.
 Unfortunately, these faults permeate the entire album. '(Love) Compared With You' and 'Carry Me Again' are two tracks which work, not because they are simple songs, but because they are simply presented.
 What spoils the rest of the album is the desperation which attends Harley's efforts to be musical/innovative/disturbing.
 A pity that such a promising and outrageous talent as Harley's should be allowed to stoop to the low level which this album achieves."
+Vic Rodrick of the Linlithgowshire Journal & Gazette called it "mostly self-indulgent rubbish with one exception – 'Here Comes the Sun' – the only song not written by Harley".

-Jon Marlowe of the American newspaper The Miami News concluded, "This is the one that should make Harley/Cockney Rebel as big in America as they are in their native England.
+In the US, Jon Marlowe of The Miami News concluded, "This is the one that should make Harley/Cockney Rebel as big in America as they are in their native England.
 With Love's a Prima Donna, Harley has decided to undertake the tattered and worn idea of a concept LP - but don't fear, the kid pulls it off in grande musical style."
 Henry McNulty of the Hartford Courant wrote, "Steve Harley and his band combine three separate trends in British rock: artiness of the Roxy-Bowie school, lyrical complexity, and a touch of heavy metal.
 Love's a Prima Donna is an excellent showcase for the band."
 Cash Box commented: "Harley's efforts to break big in the U.S. rock market have not been outstanding, although he always seems to make a dent.
 The import version has gotten play, but the album is uneven and at times esoteric."